-- Increase cover crop usage on fields that have stubble as cover crop rotation. - > Determine additional cover crops to increase the bioaccumulation level of phosphorus so more solid manure can be used as fertilizer. - > Implement gypsum protocol for fields with high salt areas. - > In conjunction with Danone, the dairy will update Nutrient Management Plan annually.
+- > Plant cover crops on owned and rented fields. - > Determine additional cover crops to increase the bioaccumulation level of phosphorus so more solid manure can be used as fertilizer.

-- > Seek options to increase crop residue and increase compost to increase SOM/SOC levels as the NMP allows. - Actively analyze options to reduce the number of field passes needed for both tillage and applications such as fertilizer, pest and weed control products. - > Complete plan to implement an appropriate cover crop to all fields associated with the dairy. - > Utilize potential funding programs to improve farm sustainability and economics while exploring local, state and federal funding options. - > Standardize soil sampling protocols with Danone.
+- > Seek options to increase crop residue and compost to increase SOM/SOC levels as the NMP allows. - > Actively analyze options to reduce the number of field passes needed for both tillage and applications such as fertilizer, pest and weed control products. - > Utilize potential funding programs to improve farm sustainability and economics while exploring local, state and federal funding options. - > Standardize soil sampling protocols with Danone. - > Utilize drone to scout for pests, fertilizer, or irrigation issues and apply pesticides/biologicals accordingly. - > Install floater tires on pivots to reduce tracks in fields. - > Utilize intensive tissue and soil sampling to reduce nitrogen input on corn fields.